The below short story originally appeared in American Crime Magazine in 2002:

 Gray laughed at the memory of his old chief convincing police sergeants to let the frogmen out of jail so they could go back into combat.
 Gray also recalled visiting the Kitty Hawk in Vietnam many years later and talking to a number of young sailors, one of whom, I informed him, was me.

-Gray said he did not normally grant interviews, but he checked me out with friends and read some of my newspaper and magazine pieces, including the story on UDT and the modern SEALs.
+Gray said he did not normally grant interviews, but he read my newspaper column each week, although he didn't know I was his old chief's son, and he also read some of my magazine pieces, including the story on UDT and the modern SEALs.
 So due to my Navy background and with respect for my father, Gray consented to a series of exclusive interviews with me.
 I looked forward to interviewing Admiral Gray about his amazing life.

 We arranged to meet two weeks later at his home.
 I knew Gray was from South Philadelphia, but I didn't know that he settled back in the city after he retired from the Navy and that he lived quietly in a riverside neighborhood not far from my own South Philly home.

 When I arrived at his home for our first interview, Gray answered the door promptly and welcomed me.
 I followed him to the back of the house to his office.
 The room had an old wooden desk and a black leather chair and in front of the desk was a small, round wood table with two chairs.
 Behind his desk and chair was a set of glass doors that led to a small yard and garden.

 I looked around the room and saw that in between the books on his floor-to-ceiling wood bookcases there were framed photos of his family and a few framed photos of Gray in uniform with other military people.
 A small model of a PT boat and a small model of a destroyer were also on display on the book shelves.
 There was an old combat knife in a black leather sheath on a shelf.
 My late father's old UDT knife, later called a Ka-Bar, sat on a book shelf in my basement office.